 Not necessarily.
 Some cases of Charcot arthropathy become unstable in the very early stages and have destabilized before the patient sees the doctor.
 Other cases

-may destabilize even if the foot and ankle are optimally protected early in the course of the problem.
+may destabilize even if the foot and ankle are protected early in the course of the problem.
 Early protection may help decrease risk of further instability in some patients, but instability might occur despite early protection.
 The massive

 bony fragmentation may cause instability very differently than a fracture resulting from trauma in a non-neuropathic patient.

 What is the overall prognosis?

 If your foot and ankle are stable, can be put in a brace, and/or can be put in shoes, the prognosis overall is good.
-However, regular visits with an orthopaedic foot and ankle surgeon are important to ensure that
+However, regular visits with a foot and ankle orthopaedic surgeon are important to ensure that

 there are no changes over time.
-Changes in position of the foot or ankle can lead to difficulty with shoewear, orthoses or lead to potential ulceration and infection.
+Changes in position of the foot or ankle can lead to difficulty with shoes, orthoses, or potential ulceration and infection.

-In some cases a shoeable, braceable foot is unable to be obtained and the outcomes with conservative or surgical treatment are poorer.
-Persistent ulceration, infection and failure of treatment can lead to possible amputation.
+In some cases the foot cannot be put in a shoe or brace, and the outcomes with conservative or surgical treatment are poorer.
+Persistent ulceration, infection, and unsuccessful treatment can lead to possible amputation.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute